-Your digestion benefits when you eat in a relaxed environment as well, with no distractions like reading, texting, or browsing.
+Your digestion benefits when you slow down and eat in a relaxed environment as well, with no distractions like reading, texting, or browsing.
 Take a few breaths at the start of your meal and allow your body to relax.
 Then consciously enjoy a moment of gratitude for the sustenance you’re about to receive.
 When you see your body as the vehicle for your soul’s expression, eating becomes a sacred act, one that deserves your undivided attention.

 Eating can be a tiny pleasure too.
 Small pleasures in healthy doses can inhibit stress by reducing anxiety responses in the brain.
 So delight in the colors on your plate.
 Inhale the aromas.
 Allow the flavors to evoke your pleasure chemicals.